cdisc-org/conformance-rules-editor/docs/operations.md

 ## dy

-Calculates the number of days between the DTC and RFSTDTC.
+> Calculates the number of days between the DTC and RFSTDTC.
 Logic: https://github.com/cdisc-org/cdisc-rules-engine/blob/main/cdisc_rules_engine/operations/day_data_validator.py

+## domain_is_custom

+> Checks whether the domain is in the set of domains within the provided standard

 ## domain_label